Home Heat Pump Guide

 Removing Old Storage Heaters

 Storage heaters are heavy (50-100 kg each) and contain ceramic bricks.
-Most heat pump installers will remove old storage heaters as part of the project or can arrange removal separately.
-Disposal costs are typically included in the installation quote.
+Most heat pump installers will remove old storage heaters as part of the project.
+Once removed, you reclaim significant wall space in every room.

 Is It Worth the Investment?